octue/octue-sdk-python/docs/getting_started/creating_services.md

 ## Add the Twine file

-The Twine file is a JSON file containing schemas stating what kind of data is expected as inputs and outputs of the service.
+The Twine file is a JSON file containing [JSON schemas](https://json-schema.org/) stating what kind of data is expected as inputs and outputs of the service.
 It shows users what can be sent to the service and what to expect to receive.
 Inputs and outputs that violate the schemas won't be processed and will cause an error.

 Create a file at the top level of the repository called `twine.json`: